nerab/paradeiser/README.md

 * Displaying a desktop notification on Linux:

         # ~/.paradeiser/hooks/post-stop
-        notify-send "Break" "$POMODORO_TITLE is over." -u critical
+        notify-send "Break" "$POM_TITLE is over." -u critical

 * Displaying a desktop notification on MacOS:

         # ~/.paradeiser/hooks/post-stop
-        terminal-notifier-success  -message "$POMODORO_TITLE is over."
+        terminal-notifier-success  -message "$POM_TITLE is over."

-`$POMODORO_TITLE` is one of the environment variables set by Paradeiser that provides the context for hooks.
+`$POM_TITLE` is one of the environment variables set by Paradeiser that provides the context for hooks.
 See below for the full list of available environment variables.

 ### Edit a hook